Original wartime photographs of an

 version is available.
 The photograph is reproduced here with kind permission

-from Gesine zu Münster, the daughter of the photographer, who maintains the
+from Gesine zu Münster — daughter of the photographer — who holds the

 In the image we see an Enigma machine, placed on a table, with some message

 forms and other paperwork to its left.
 Behind the machine is the cipher clerk

 who is entering a message, while two officers are watching